-In this monologue, DWAYNE talks to a family member about whether or not he sees himself as a good person.
+In this dramatic male monologue, DWAYNE talks to a family member about whether or not he sees himself as a good person or a bad person.

 DWAYNE: Am I good?
 I don’t know…I really don’t know.
 I try to be good, I try to be a good person, good to others and good to myself…that’s the thing too, it’s being good to myself.
 I think I have a tendency to be hard on myself, way too hard on myself, which is a positive thing but if I’m not careful it can turn abusive. (beat)

 I think I was brought up good, had proper morals instilled in me from my mother and father, learned right from wrong I guess but I mean, when you open your mind on a larger scale, in terms of perception, who can define good?
 I think good is really up to the individual when it comes to basing yourself up against what your own belief system may be.
 Some people’s beliefs are considered dangerous, while others are considered harmless.